milagrofrost/Flight-of-the-Toasters/README.md

 - 🌐 **Toasters are generated based on values from a remote data source or using the fallback data source `local-fallback.json`.**
 - 🥳 **The first few toasts will not have any butter on them or be police.**
   - It just does that.
 It's a feature. 😏 We're in the features section BTW.
+- ❄️ **Christmas mode**
+  - Snowfall effect, festive gifs for toasters and toasts, Santa appears larger and less frequently, no labels or police sounds. 🎄❄️

 ## 🎮 **Select Modes** 🎮